CurtisAlex/ISPO-Lexicon-FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.7.

+# TO DO - for Ed to follow to understand what is happening in the front end of the lexicon

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.